MicrosoftDocs/xamarin-docs/docs/ios/tvos/deploy-test/app-distribution/app-store-publishing.md

 ---
 title: "Publishing to the Apple TV App Store"
-description: "This article shows how to configure, build, and publish a Xamarin.tvOS app for distribution via the Apple TV App Store.
-It includes a step-by-step guide that covers how to prepare your app for distribution, how to use Apple’s tools to submit your app for review, and, finally, how to publish your app to the Apple TV App Store." ms.prod: xamarin ms.assetid: 52448C93-DC19-40FA-BF8C-608AE680FF49 ms.technology: xamarin-ios
+description: "This document describes how to publish an app to the Apple TV App Store.
+It discusses how to configure, provision, build, and submit a tvOS application built with Xamarin." ms.prod: xamarin ms.assetid: 52448C93-DC19-40FA-BF8C-608AE680FF49 ms.technology: xamarin-ios